carpentries-incubator/cwl-novice-tutorial/_episodes/debug.md

 - Typos in variable names.
 Similar to typos in field names, it is easy to make a mistake in referencing to a variable.
 These errors will show `Field references unknown identifier.`

-## Wiring errors
+## Wiring error
-Forgetting to put the step output in the `outputs` section.
-No error, only file won't show in the directory.
+A wiring error occurs when you forget to add an output from a workflows step to the `outputs` section.
+This doesn't cause an error message, but there won't be any output in your directory.
+To get the desired output you have to run the workflow again.
+Best practice is to check your `outputs` section before running your script to make sure all the outputs you want are there.

 ## Type mismatch